 Chlorastrolite is Michigan's state gem.
 Mainly found along the beaches of the Great Lakes and in Isle Royale National Park.
 These stones are most commonly pebble-sized bluish-green in color with a star pattern of crystals that resemble a turtle's shell, most commonly called greenstone, a variety of the mineral pumpellyite.
-Chlorastrolite pebbles often contain other minerals that give them color variations, such as the pinkish hues of thomsonite.
+Chlorastrolite pebbles often contain other minerals that give them color variations, such as the pinkish hues of prehnite.

 Agate is a variety of quartz gem found on almost any beach in Michigan, but mostly along the shores of lake Superior in the Upper Peninsula.
 They vary in color but their defining feature is their concentric banding.